 This look consists of:

 A silk bomber jacket with flattering 3/4 sleeves, with embroidered and beaded organza Morning Glories & laser-cut acrylic yellow Cole Flowers.
 Finished with an iridescent blue-purple lining.
-I chose organza as the material to create the flowers because of their softness and translucency, paralleling the watery paints my mother uses.

 A two-toned, blue sleeveless silk blouse with a gathered waist and a neck tie.
 Closed with an invisible zipper at the side.
 The blue references the classic blue my mother uses to color the morning glories in some of my favorite paintings of them.